 New York City opens first U.S. sites for supervised narcotics injection

-NEW YORK, Nov 30 (Reuters) - The first sites in the United States that allow narcotics users to inject drugs under the supervision of trained staff opened in New York City on Tuesday, a move aimed at stemming a surge in overdose deaths.
+NEW YORK (Reuters) - The first sites in the United States that allow narcotics users to inject drugs under the supervision of trained staff opened in New York City on Tuesday, a move aimed at stemming a surge in overdose deaths.

 The city's health department said two sites, both located in Upper Manhattan, may begin operations as of Tuesday.
 They are run by two existing Syringe Service Providers, organizations that offer a range of services including access and disposal of injection equipment.